RAF Lakenheath: Strategic Air Command

-USAF Boeing B-47E-50-LM (AF Serial No. 52-3363) in flight.
+USAF A Boeing B-47E-50-LM in flight.

 Cold War tensions with the Soviet Union in Europe began as early as 1946.
 In November, President Harry S. Truman ordered Strategic Air Command (SAC) B-29 Superfortress bombers to Europe.
 Truman decided to realign United States Air Force Europe (USAFE) into a permanent combat-capable force.
 In July 1948, B-29s of the SAC 2nd Bombardment Group were deployed to Lakenheath.
 The first USAFE host unit at Lakenheath was the 7504th Base Completion Squadron, being activated in 1949.

 Amongst other units present were 3913 Air Base Sqdn (1953-55, Lt Col Archie Thomas), 3910 Installation Sqdn (1955-59, Maj John F Thomas), and 3910 Air Base Group (1955-59, Col L M Thomas).

 On 30 April 1956, two Lockheed U-2s were airlifted to Lakenheath to form CIA Detachment A. The first flight of the U-2 was on 21 May.
 The Central Intelligence Agency unit did not remain long, moving to Wiesbaden Air Base, West Germany in June 1956.

 On 10 October 1956, a United States Navy Douglas R6D-1 Liftmaster disappeared over the Atlantic Ocean after departure from RAF Lakenheath for a flight to Lajes Field in the Azores.
-The aircraft was on a Military Air Transport Service flight carrying 50 members of the 307th Bombardment Wing, on their way home to the United States after a temporary duty assignment and a U.S. Navy crew of nine.
+The aircraft was on a Military Air Transport Service flight carrying 50 members of the 307th Bombardment Wing, on their way home to the United States after a temporary duty assignment and a US Navy crew of nine.
 All 59 personnel on board were lost.